Mutiauk - TUN Interface for Muti Metroo

 mutiauk route list # List active routes

-mutiauk route add <cidr> # Add a route
+mutiauk route add <cidr> # Add a route (runtime only)

 mutiauk route remove <cidr> # Remove a route